Burnsedia/burnsedia.github.io/src/content/blog/freelancing-as-a-autistic-developer.md

 pubDate: "2026-03-11"
 heroImage: "/CyberPunkLogo2.jpg"
 tags: ["freelancing", "productized services", "ai automation", "small business", "autistic entrepreneurs"]
+faq:
+  - question: "What is a productized service?"
+    answer: "A service with a fixed scope and fixed price you can systematize and repeat, instead of billing by the hour."
+  - question: "How do I start freelancing as an autistic developer?"
+    answer: "Start with a narrow, well-scoped offer and systematize delivery so you aren't second-guessing what to bill."
+  - question: "Why are productized services good for autistic entrepreneurs?"
+    answer: "They have clear scope and pricing, which removes the ambiguity and social guesswork of hourly billing."
 ---
 For the past few years I have been freelancing instead of working on my art and my games.
 I needed to do this because I needed the money.